anuragco/Taptap-lightning-fast-command-line-tool-for-Deployment/README.md

 ## 🤝 Support & Community

 ### Get Help
-- **📧 Support Email**: Contact our support team for extended hosting tokens
+- **📧 Support Email**: Contact our support team for extended hosting tokens and AI feature questions
 - **🐛 Bug Reports**: Submit issues via our support channels
-- **💡 Feature Requests**: We love hearing your ideas!
+- **💡 Feature Requests**: We love hearing your ideas for new AI capabilities!
-- **📚 Documentation**: Comprehensive guides and tutorials
+- **📚 Documentation**: Comprehensive guides, tutorials, and AI prompt examples

 ### Stay Updated
 - **🔔 CLI Updates**: Use `taptap --update` to check for new versions
-- **📰 Release Notes**: Stay informed about new features and improvements
+- **📰 Release Notes**: Stay informed about new features and AI improvements
-- **🚀 Beta Testing**: Join our beta program for early access to features
+- **🚀 Beta Testing**: Join our beta program for early access to advanced AI features

 ---

-**🎉 Happy Deploying with Enhanced Control!**
+**🎉 Happy Developing and Deploying with AI-Enhanced Control!**

-*Transform your static sites into live experiences with a single command, now with custom naming, better security, and improved user experience.*
+*Transform your ideas into live web experiences with a single command, powered by intelligent AI generation, custom naming, enhanced security, and improved user experience.*

+Made with ❤️ by Anurag Anand